djgish485/ballistic-ai/README.md

 # Ballistic: A Radical New Method for Software Development 🚀

 The latest SOTA LLMs are capable of reading & modifying your entire software project while outputting entire files.
+This allows you to put away the editor and focus at a high lvel.
 Ballistic transforms chats into software development sessions.

+Your project is automatically backed up and added into the chat context.

 ![Ballistic Overview](./public/screenshot1.png)

-Write/Execute/Diff/Undo operations lets you work in confidence and ease.
-Find new creative levels and speed with Ballistic.
+Write/Execute/Diff/Undo operations let you work with LLM outputs with confidence and ease.

 ![AI Collaboration](./public/screenshot2.png)